Dark Mode

 what_next()

-Adding these variables to model brings the adjusted R squared to ~88%.
+Adding these variables to model brings the adjusted R squared above 80%.

 model = run_model(data = data,